hirzi/LSD/README.md

 To calculate observed summary statistics under low-coverage, we use ANGSD.
 A convenient wrapper function for this is not written yet, but one can modify LSD-Low.sh for use with observed data, to ensure that the calculation of same set of summary statistics and formatting of the output file (NEED TO UPDATE).

 #  ii) Generate simulated data

    a) Generating coalescent simulations

    We first generate coalescent samples under a defined demographic model (see LSD requirements (1).
 E.g. let us assume we have 2 populations inhabiting contrasting environments, with each population comprising 20 diploid individuals each.
 The msms command line to generate coalescent samples for this demographic model would be:

 	msms 80 1 -t 10 -I 2 40 40 -n 1 1 -n 2 1 -m 1 2 M_12 -m 2 1 M_21

    where M is the scaled migration rate Nm (demographic parameter) that we condition the detection of selection on.
-Note that in msms, M as well as most other parameters are scaled to a fixed, global N<sub>E</sub> (=10,000).
-In addition, msms assume haploid number of samples (hence 40 haploid individuals per population)
+Note that in msms, M as well as most other parameters are scaled to a fixed, global N<sub>E</sub> (=10,000). msms assumes haploid number of samples, hence we provide 40 haploid individuals per population here.

-If parameters are not known with confidence, as will usually be the case with empirical systems, we can define the effective population sizes (and other demographic parameters) as variables (here by fraction_N).
+If parameters are not known with confidence, as will usually be the case with empirical systems, we can define the effective population sizes (and other demographic parameters, e.g. theta) as variables.
 Note that msms defines N in fractions of the global N<sub>E</sub> (= 10,000).
-We do the same for parameter theta (-t).

 	msms 80 1 -t theta -I 2 40 40 -n 1 fraction_N1 -n 2 fraction_N2 -m 1 2 M_12 -m 2 1 M_21

-To explore parameter space, we want these variables to be drawn from a large, prior range.
-We will do this by embedding the msms command (as well as the following LSD-High command) in ABCtoolbox.
+To explore parameter space (for parameter estimation), we want these variables to be drawn from large, prior ranges.
+We will do this by embedding the msms command, as well as the following LSD-High command, in ABCtoolbox.

    b) Calculating simulated summary statistics